 As Ethereum is a newer cryptocurrency, there is only one peer-to-peer marketplace that is an option currently:

 - LocalEthereum – Buy Ethereum directly from people in exchange for a bank transfer.

-UK residents do not have to miss out on all the fun, excitement and profit potential of Ethereum and other cryptocurrencies.
+UK residents do not have to miss out on the fun, excitement, and profit potential of Ethereum and other cryptocurrencies.
 Once you know how to buy, you can start investing in Ethereum with any amount you want, from a small investment to a huge bet.

 However, a word of caution on peer-to-peer sales.
 If you’re not transacting through an intermediary who can provide payment protection, such as LocalEthereum, buying ETH from another individual can be risky.
 Make sure you don’t send over funds without first confirming that they are honest, and likewise that they have the ETH waiting to send to you.